 Marian’s faculty and staff is dedicated to its students and their achievements, both in and out of the classroom.
 We educate at a 15:1 student-teacher ratio to ensure that each student receives the attention that she may need to be engaged in discussion and debate in a safe, nurturing classroom environment.
 In addition to optimum class size, Marian’s counselors meet individually with each student to assist her in her social development and her college and career planning.
 90% of Marian faculty hold a Master’s degree and two have PhDs.
 Marian’s teachers display a strong commitment to on-going professional development by participating in numerous state and national conferences.

 Honors and Advanced Placement Courses

 Marian’s academic curriculum is based solely on a college preparatory course load – science, math, languages, fine arts, social studies and theology.
 Marian is committed to a rigorous and progressive academic program designed to meet the individual needs of each student.
-There are over 40 honors courses and 10 advanced placement courses that allow students to proceed at a more rapid pace and/or to approach subjects in more depth.
+There are more than 40 honors courses and 15 advanced placement courses that allow students to proceed at a more rapid pace and/or to approach subjects in more depth.
 Honors Courses that function as AP Courses are so noted: